 The repercussions of such a large DeFi hack

 Lawmakers will expedite implementation of DeFi regulations, especially as the number of DeFi hacks spirals, as epitomized by this latest Poly Network hack.
-Ultimately, regulators are likely to classify decentralized exchanges (DEXs) as The term virtual asset refers to any digital representation ...
+Ultimately, regulators are likely to classify decentralized exchanges (DEXs) as The term "virtual asset" refers to any digital representatio...
 More service providers (VASPs) in accordance with the FATF’s recommendations.
-FinCEN is likely to classify DEXs as Money Service Businesses (MSBs), which means DEXs and other DeFi applications will be required to meet anti-money laundering (AML rules are in place to help protect against and report su...
-More) and KYC obligations.
+FinCEN is likely to classify DEXs as Money Service Businesses (MSBs), which means DEXs and other DeFi applications will be required to meet Anti-Money Laundering (AML) rules are in place to help prote...
+More and KYC obligations.
 I would also expect the CFTC to regulate DeFi communities and the SEC to regulate DeFi securities regulations.

 In addition smart contract quality standards will become more rigorous, audit standards will emerge.
 Further, the DeFi “insurance market” will evolve and mature that can adequately evaluate and under right DeFi technical risks.